 By now, it should be easy to see how poor oral health can weakened your body’s immune system, which makes you more susceptible to all sorts of health problems.
 A lack of proper oral hygiene has even been linked to people developing kidney infections, which can cause diseases of the kidneys.

 Of course, there are many other complications that can be caused by poor oral health, which is why taking care of your mouth is crucial to being as healthy as possible.
-If you’d like to learn more about the ways that poor oral health can impact your life, call your dentist and make an appointment to visit them as soon as you can.
+If you’d like to learn more about the ways that poor oral health can impact your life, call our office and make an appointment by calling (248) 624-2701 to visit our Novi dental office as soon as you can.